Virial estimates for hard spheres: A monotonicity formula

 Let us fix an initial point $Z_N \in\mathcal{D}_N$ in the microscopic phase-space, and consider the trajectory $\left\{ \psi_N^t Z_N \right\}_{t\in\mathbb{R}}$.
 Our analysis begins with a simple observation: with $r_N (t,Z_N)$ as in (\ref{eq:s2-r-N-def}), if we define

 then for any $t_0$ such that $\psi_N^{t_0} Z_N \in \mathcal{D}_N$ we have

 Indeed, we see that if $\dot{x}_i = v_i$ and $\dot{v}_i = 0$ then

 Therefore, the difference $r_{Z_N} (t) - r_{Z_N} (0)$ is simply equal to a sum along \emph{collisions} of incremental jumps in $r_{Z_N}(t)$.
-It will turn out that all of these jumps have the \emph{same sign}, and we can write the jumps explicitly to yield Illner's identity.
+It will turn out that all of these jumps have the \emph{same sign}, and we can compute the jumps explicitly in terms of collision parameters.

 Let us compute the jump in $r_{Z_N}(t)$ across a collision taking place at time $t_0 \in \mathbb{R}$.
 We may assume that the interacting particles are simply those labelled $i=1,2$, since collisions are binary and particles are indistinguishable.
 The position coordinates are continuous in time, so we write them $x_1,x_2$, with $x_2 = x_1 + \omega$ for some $\omega \in \mathbb{S}^{d-1}$.
 The pre-collisional velocities will be denoted $v_1\equiv v_1 (t_0^-),v_2 \equiv v_2(t_0^-)$ and the post-collisional velocities will be denoted $v_1^*\equiv v_1 (t_0^+),v_2^* \equiv v_2 (t_0^+)$.
 We have